RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-enter-specimen-data.md

 More guidance will be provided on removing preparations, but please use with caution.

-## How to add a determinations
+## How to add determinations

 Any name that has been applied to a specimen is treated as a Determination.
-This includes the Label Name, the BG-BASE Filing Name, Typification names as well as any additional determinations.
+This includes the Label Name, the Filing Name, Typification names as well as any additional determinations.

 ![image](https://user-images.githubusercontent.com/8155743/216963564-a59451b8-e05f-4555-af47-07e980063eaf.png)